There are two primary types of identity theft:

 This guide discusses strategies for reducing the risk of both types of fraud.

-Identity thieves obtain your personal information through a variety of means:
+Identity thieves obtain your personal information in many ways:

 - Data breaches in which sensitive, protected or confidential data is copied, transmitted, viewed, stolen or used by an individual unauthorized to do so.

 - "Dumpster diving" in trash bins for intact credit card and loan applications and documents containing SSNs.

 - Stealing mail from unlocked mailboxes to obtain newly issued credit cards, bank and credit card statements, pre-approved credit offers, investment reports, insurance statements, benefits documents, or tax information.

 - Accessing your credit report fraudulently, for example, by posing as an employer, loan officer, or landlord.

 - Obtaining names and SSNs from personnel or customer files in the workplace.